xiaoye-hua/xiaoye-hua.github.io/_posts/2020-04-06-regular-expression-and-python-re-module.md

 {:toc}

 # Introduction
-As a machine learning engineer, sometime I need to retrieve infomation from string or text file.
+As a machine learning engineer, sometime I need to retrieve information from string or text file.
 Besides the basic functions of Python build-in string, regular expression is an important tool.

 I will summarize some basic knowledge of regular expression and Python re module in this post.
 We can get more informations from the references listed in the last section.